top of page

 27 December 2020

 Pacific National is one the largest rail freight operators in Australia, with trains operating in all mainland states and territories.
 Freight traffic includes coal, grain, steel and intermodal freight.
-Its fleet consists of over 600 locomotives and around 13,000 wagons.
+Its fleet consists of over 500 active locomotives and over 10,000 active wagons.
 Two broad business areas of Pacific National are national intermodal freight haulage and bulk haulage.
-National intermodal freight haulage includes interstate containerised freight services, interstate steel freight services, regional freight rail services in Queensland, and the provision of locomotives for passenger trains.
-Pacific National transports approximately 70 per cent of the long-haul intermodal freight in Australia.
+National intermodal freight haulage includes interstate containerised freight services, interstate steel freight services, and the provision of locomotives for passenger trains.

 Bulk haulage includes coal, grain, minerals, concentrates and construction materials.
-Pacific National is the second-largest coal rail haulage provider in Australia, with over 41 per cent of export coal haulage.
-In the 2014–15 year Pacific National transported around 72 per cent of the coal haulage market in New South Wales and around 26 per cent in Queensland.
+Pacific National is the second-largest coal rail haulage provider in Australia.
 In New South Wales coal trains operate from mines in the Hunter Valley, Illawarra, Lithgow, Mudgee and Gunnedah regions, with coal for export being hauled to the ports of Newcastle and Port Kembla.
 Coal is also transported to power stations and steelworks.
 In Queensland Pacific National operates from mines in the Bowen Basin through the Goonyella, Blackwater and Newlands rail systems.
-Additionally, Pacific National carries around 75 per cent of grain hauled by rail in the eastern states of Australia.
+Additionally, Pacific National carries grain in the eastern states of Australia.

 Pacific National was formed in 2002 when a joint venture between Toll Holdings and Patrick acquired the assets of the National Rail Corporation and the New South Wales Government operator FreightCorp.
 In 2007 Pacific National was purchased by Asciano, but in 2016 it broke away to become a standalone company when it was sold to Australian Logistics Acquisition Investments.

-The following classes are represented in the current Pacific National fleet.
+The following classes were represented in the Pacific National fleet in October 2025.

 Some of the classes indicated above also have units in service with other operators.